figurenz/microsite-learn/about.md

 ## Who made this?

 Learn with Figure.NZ is brought to you by [Figure.NZ](https://figure.nz).
+This project is supported by our friends at [Internet NZ](https://internetnz.nz).
+We are very grateful for both their support and their shared passion for helping the people of New Zealand to access and use information and technology.

 Illustrations are made using the [Humaaans illustration library](https://www.humaaans.com/).
 We thank them for sharing such a useful tool under Creative Commons licensing.